angus151/FacebookPagesMarkAllAsDoneSnippet/README.md

+# Facebook Pages Power User Scripts

+A collection of scripts to make life easier managing Facebook Pages.

+---

-# Facebook Pages Mark-all-as-Done Snippet
+# Mark-all-as-Done Snippet
 A Chrome snippet to mark all messages and notifications in Facebook Pages Inbox as done.

 For anyone who manages multiple pages and does not have the time to hover over each message or notification spamming clicking to clear the queue.